-An Olympus Model DP74 was used to collect all results
+An Olympus Model DSX1000 was used to collect all results

 A 100x magnification image (10x ocular and 10x magnification) is available for all stir regions where the specimens were etched to reveal more contrast of the grain structure.
 Two versions, one without and one with a scale bar were provided.
+Additionally a 30x magnification image (with and without scale bar) is available.
 The files have the following in their names:

+- 10X_Nugget-Region-Etched

-- 10X_Nugget-Region-Etched - 10X_Nugget-Region-Etched_scale
+- 10X_Nugget-Region-Etched_scale

+- 3X_Nugget-Region-Etched

+- 3X_Nugget-Region-Etched_scale